 - felt/cotton filter (Cheese Cloth is great but paper filters work alright too)

-Note: It is worth knowing that sap collected during the early season will boil down to produce a very light golden almost see through syrup( such as in the picture at the top of the guide).
-This is due to the sugar content of the sap.
+Note: It is worth knowing that sap collected during the early season will boil down to produce a very light golden almost see through syrup( such as in the picture at the top of this guide).
+This is due to the lower sugar content of the sap.
 As the season progresses, and more batches are boiled down the maple syrup will become darker and thicker as the trees produce more sap.

 While I’m definitely not a professional sugarer or claim to be one, I have definitely had great success in making maple syrup at home for a couple years now using the process described above.
 My family and friends have not complained, and if that is any indication, it at least tells me I’m doing something right.
 I’m glad I am able to share this with you to help you get your own sugaring production off the ground and running!!!
 Enjoy!